Francesco16p/SMA/CushingLogistic.md

 using DelimitedFiles

 # Use the R interface to retrive the Cushings dataset using the function file.choose()
+# To run the code specifies the path of Cushings.RData
 R"Rdata <- load('.../Cushings.RData')"
 @rget y;  @rget X;